-Choosing the best Garmin Instinct smartwatch for your needs
+Which Garmin Instinct should you buy: Regular, Solar, Tactical, or Esports?

+There are many options, but here's a guide to help you figure out the best one to get.

-Best answer: When it comes to choosing a Garmin instinct smartwatch, the regular model will be the best option for most outdoor enthusiasts.
+Best answer: When it comes to choosing a Garmin instinct smartwatch, the standard model will be the best option for most outdoor enthusiasts.
 If you're looking for additional perks, one of the other models might be more your speed.

 Which Garmin Instinct should you buy?

-If you're a wearable enthusiast, you know that Garmin offers some of the best Android smartwatches on the market.
-At the same time, Garmin's smartwatch lineup is full of surprises.
-Right when you think you've got it all figured out, a new series of watches is released and continues to grow and evolve as time goes on.
-The Instinct models are an excellent example of this.
-While the regular model will be sufficient for most users, there's a little something for everyone here.
+If you're a fan of wearables, you know that Garmin offers some of the best Android smartwatches out there.
+However, the company's smartwatch lineup is far from predictable, including the rugged Garmin Instinct models.
+The Garmin Instinct and Garmin fēnix models are both made for outdoor enthusiasts, but the Instinct models aren't quite as advanced — or expensive.
+The good news is that the Garmin Instinct models cater to a few different types of users.

-If you need a rugged outdoor smartwatch that's ideal for covering the basics, the regular Garmin Instinct will do.
-If endurance is the name of your game and you need unlimited battery life, the Garmin Instinct Solar may appeal to you.
-If you'd like a few extra features to take your adventure to the next level, it might be the Garmin Instinct Tactical Edition that you're looking for.
-If you've got a competitive nature about you, then the Garmin Esports could be the most suitable choice.
-We've gathered the details on each of these options to help you decide.
+If you need a rugged outdoor smartwatch that's ideal for covering basic tracking, the standard Garmin Instinct will do.
+If endurance and unlimited battery life are of the utmost importance, the Garmin Instinct Solar may be more appealing.
+If you'd like a few extra features to take your expedition to the next level, the Garmin Instinct Tactical Edition might be just what you're looking for.
+If you've got a competitive nature about you, the Garmin Esports could be the most suitable choice.
+We've gathered the details on each of these options to help you pick a winner.

 Garmin Instinct

-Whether you've been adventuring for a while or you've only just discovered your passion for the outdoors, the regular Garmin Instinct smartwatch is a great starting point.
-It covers all the basics that most people are looking for in this type of watch without being ridiculously expensive.
-Some of the standard features include built-in GPS, heart-rate monitoring, activity/sleep tracking, built-in sports apps, stress tracking, and smartphone notifications.
+Whether you've been adventuring for a while or you've only just discovered your love of the outdoors, the standard Garmin Instinct smartwatch is a great starting point.
+It covers all the basics that most people are looking for in this watch without being ridiculously expensive.
+Standard features include built-in GPS, heart-rate monitoring, activity/sleep tracking, built-in sports apps, stress tracking, and smartphone notifications.

 There's a lot to say about the Garmin Instinct.
 When you're out exploring, you can take advantage of features such as course navigation, elevation profiles, and compass mode.
 You get up to 14 days of battery life in smartwatch mode, up to 16 hours in GPS mode, and up to 40 hours in UltraTrac mode.

-The Garmin Instinct comes in a hefty 45mm case, and the watch is compatible with 22mm interchangeable bands.
+The Garmin Instinct comes in a hefty 45mm case, and the watch is compatible with Garmin's QuickFit 22mm interchangeable bands.
 It's designed to meet military-grade durability standards, including 10 ATM water resistance.
 You'll appreciate the monochrome sunlight-visible display that's protected with a scratch-resistant lens.
 The wearable comes with a fully vented silicone band with two removable keeper loops that keep it secure and prevent it from getting caught on things.

 It's worth noting that some of the features you might be used to seeing on Garmin smartwatches won't be found on the Garmin Instinct.
 You won't have bonus perks such as Garmin Pay, Wi-Fi support, onboard music storage, for example.
 The regular Instinct also lacks VO2 max metrics and blood oxygen monitoring.
 If you can live without these extras, the Garmin Instinct is an excellent value.